 What Researchers Did

-Researchers conducted a randomized controlled trial involving 63 healthy adults over 64 years old, assigning them to either hyperbaric oxygen therapy or a control group for three months to assess cognitive function and cerebral blood flow.
+Researchers conducted a randomised controlled trial involving 63 healthy adults over 64 years old, assigning them to either hyperbaric oxygen therapy or a control group for three months to assess cognitive function and cerebral blood flow.

 What They Found